 Nitro does its best to give you 80 percent of what you need for local development.
 However, some Craft projects have to interact with non-common tools such as MongoDB, Elasticsearch, and etc. Installing and managing these tools can be cumbersome and error-prone process, but Nitro supports

 # Adding a Custom Container

 Imagine we’re working on a project that needs to interact with data stored in Elasticsearch.
 We can use the container new command to add the container, ports, and volumes to our Nitro configuration file.
-The container new command provides easy prompts to walk you through setup.
+The container new command provides prompts to walk you through setup.

 $ nitro container new What image are you trying to add? elasticsearch Which image should we use?
 1. elasticsearch 2. bitnami/elasticsearch 3. bitnami/elasticsearch-exporter 4. elastichq/elasticsearch-hq 5. justwatch/elasticsearch_exporter 6. taskrabbit/elasticsearch-dump 7. lmenezes/elasticsearch-kopf 8. blacktop/elasticsearch 9. barnybug/elasticsearch 10. elastic/elasticsearch Enter your selection: 1 What tag should we use [latest]?
 7.10.1 … downloading docker.io/library/elasticsearch:7.10.1 ✓ Expose port `9200` on the host machine [Y/n]? y Expose port `9300` on the host machine [Y/n]? y Should we proxy one of the ports to expose a web based UI [Y/n]?
 Which port should we use for the UI?
 1. 9200 2.
 9300 Enter your selection: 1 What is the name of the container [elasticsearch]?
 Create a file to store environment variables [Y/n]?
-Created environment variables file at "/Users/jasonmccallister/.nitro/.elasticsearch"...
+Created environment variables file at "/Users/oli/.nitro/.elasticsearch"...
 New container "elasticsearch.containers.nitro" added!
 Apply changes now [Y/n]? n nitro container new performs the following steps: